 For travelling and finding a job, you will need to make phone calls to either activity and accommodation providers if you are travelling or employers and accommodation providers when looking for a job.
 In this option, we assume that the online part of the job search can be done using the many WiFi spots offered by hostels, libraries, cafes, etc.

-For this specific example we have chosen offers a for a minimum of: 200 min, 200 texts and 500mb of data.
+For this specific example we have chosen offers a for a minimum of: 200 min, unlimited texts and 1 Gb of data.

 Option 3: The best phone plan for data in New Zealand